UbuntuAsahi/ubuntu-asahi/README.md

 sh install.sh						# Run
 ```

-OR if you like to live dangerously:
+or if you like to live dangerously:

 ```
 curl -sL https://tobhe.de/ubuntu/install | bash
 ```

 The installer offers a choice of different Ubuntu releases and build configurations.

 Currently supported are:

 - Ubuntu 22.10 Desktop